One in four New Zealanders over the age of 15 has a disability.

 To improve these outcomes, disabled people need better employment opportunities.
 Disabled women need fairer recruitment and remuneration policies within their organisations.

-The Office for Disability Issues provides a range of resources for employers and business owners wishing to employ disabled people, or wishing to make their workplaces more accommodating for disabled employees.
+The Ministry of Disabled People provides a range of resources for employers and business owners wishing to employ disabled people, or wishing to make their workplaces more accommodating for disabled employees.

 You can find more information about disabled people in New Zealand from the Stats NZ Disability Survey (last conducted in 2013).
-The figures below are survey results taken from Stats NZ’s Labour Market Statistics (disability) June 2020 quarter.
-Less than a quarter of disabled people are employed, so these statistics are prone to sampling error and should be taken as estimates only.
+The figures below are survey results taken from Stats NZ’s Labour Market Statistics (disability) June 2022 quarter.
+Less than 3 percent of the New Zealand labour market are disabled, so these statistics are prone to sampling error and should be taken as estimates only.